 This course introduces story as a central factor in meaning making.
 Students examine the fundamental elements of story including character, conflict, dialogue, action, theme, and voice and then explore the art and craft of dramatic writing.
 This course emphasizes the discovery and growth of the writer's voice through developmental writing activities and completed stage plays and audio plays.

-ENG 130: Intro to Creative Writing: Narrative, Poetry, & Criticism each class member presenting work for responses and revision suggestions.
+ENG 130: Intro to Creative Writing: Narrative, Poetry, & Criticism

 (Open to all students; Meets General Education Arts & Humanities core requirement.)